Non-Hermitian quantum mechanics approach for extracting and emulating continuum physics based on bound-state-like calculations: Detailed description: Introduction

-We emphasize that although numerical results are only presented for simple two- and three-body systems with short-range interactions, both CEE and CERPE should work for general finite systems, as the applicability of the RBM method and the working of non-Hermitization are general, without specific reference to the size and the interaction nature of the system.
+I emphasize that although numerical results are only presented for simple two- and three-body systems with short-range interactions, both CEE and CERPE should work for general finite systems, as the applicability of the RBM method and the working of non-Hermitization are general, without specific reference to the size and the interaction nature of the system.
 The RBM method requires smooth dependence of the solution on the input parameters, which have been found to hold up in few and many-body studies.
 Meanwhile, as explained later, the non-Hermitization depends on the spectrum's continuous nature and the training points' setup in the complex $E$ plane.

-However, we also need to point out that all the numeric calculations here are performed with high accuracy, with relative errors on the order of $10^{-12}$ in the training calculations.
-Our understanding of the methods developed here is based on such calculations.
+However, I also need to point out that all the numeric calculations here are performed with high accuracy, with relative errors on the order of $10^{-12}$ in the training calculations.
+The presented understanding of my methods is based on such calculations.
 In practice, the training calculations, although attainable using bound-state methods, can have more significant errors.
-How the errors impact the performance of the emulator's extrapolation and ways to stabilize the extrapolation need to be studied in the future.
+How the errors impact the performance of the emulator's extrapolation, and ways to stabilize the extrapolation need to be studied in the future.

 A summary of the organization of the rest of the paper is as follows.
 In Sec.~\ref{sec:exteriorview}, a general discussion about $H$'s spectrum, its resolvent operator, and their connections to the continuum observables are provided.
 Recent developments in rational approximation studies are mentioned in light of their relevance in this work.
 Section~\ref{sec:interiorview} discusses the RBM framework used in this study.
 Numerical experiments of the CEE and CERPE in both two and three-body systems are discussed and analyzed carefully in Secs.~\ref{sec:two-body} and~\ref{sec:three-body}.
-In Sec.~\ref{sec:couplingwithothers}, we discuss the potential couplings between our methods and other calculation methods.
+In Sec.~\ref{sec:couplingwithothers}, I discuss the potential couplings between the methods presented here and other calculation methods.
 In Sec.~\ref{sec:summary}, a summary is provided.
 The appendices collect some detailed information needed to reproduce the numerical calculations in this work.
+Source codes for generating the results of this work can be accessed via the companion website~\cite{BUQEYEsoftware}.